AI4WORK-Project/sliding-work-sharing/README.md

 of support shows the degree to which each rule contributed to the final decision.

 3. Output Variables (`outputVariables`)
-   Shows the final outcome after evaluating the all the activated rules and the result.
+   Shows the final outcome after evaluating all the activated rules.

 ```json
 {